 I got the idea to make these colourful paper doily snowflakes last week when the hooligans were crafting with doilies to make the Doily Angels and Doily Christmas Trees for their homemade Christmas cards.

-Watching them fold the doilies for those crafts reminded me of the snowflake folding process, and I thought the delicate, lacy design of the doilies would be perfect for a snowflake craft.
+Watching them fold the doilies for those crafts reminded me of the snowflake folding process, and I thought the delicate, lacy doilies would be perfect for making snowflakes.

 A paper snowflake craft is fun in itself, but it’s even more fun when you add colour.
 And when you add colour to a doily snowflake, it makes the details in the doilies really pop.